You’ve may have heard about it Grant Management.

 - Responsibilities of personnel

-Finally, a Glossary of Terms is a great thing to add to clarify the unique terminology used in the administration of your federal grants.
+Finally, a Glossary of Terms is a great thing to add to clarify the unique terminology used in administering of your federal grants.

-Let’s admit it, grant management has lots of special terms and jargon.
+Let’s admit it; grant management has many unique terms and jargon.

-For those new to grant management, having a place to decode the terms like MTDC, EVM can be a very welcome resource!
+For those new to grant management, having a place to decode the terms like MTDC and EVM can be a welcome resource!

 Section Two: Federal Grant Administration Rules

-The next section is where you would list what regulations you are using to manage your grant.
+The following section is where you will list what regulations you are using to manage your grant.

-Yes, grants have lots of regulations both from the Office of Management and Budget (OMB) and also the individual federal agencies.
+Yes, grants have lots of regulations from the Office of Management and Budget (OMB) and the individual federal awarding agencies.

-For most of us, the main set of regulations comes from new grant regulations contained in 2 CFR Part 200 also known as the new Uniform Guidance.
+For most of us, the primary set of regulations comes from federal grant regulations contained in 2 CFR Part 200, also known as the Uniform Guidance.

-This section should also describe what control systems you have in place to support the Federal Administrative requirements.
+This section should also describe what control systems you have to support the Federal Administrative requirements.

 You would also specify things like: